MRSA

 How do we care for patients with MRSA?

-We take MRSA very seriously, all patients being prepared for or admitted for surgical procedures in ROH are routinely tested by taking swabs from different parts of the patient’s body (mainly from nose, groin, wound or device sites) to check if MRSA is present and to ensure that others are protected from the infection.
-Patients found to have MRSA are treated and their care discussed to ensure that they can still have surgery or investigations even with MRSA.
+We take MRSA very seriously.
+Patients are routinely screened for MRSA based upon certain relevant criteria such as being prepared for or admitted for certain surgical procedures, having an overnight stay in the ROH, or are known to have previously carried MRSA.
+This routine testing involves taking swabs from different parts of the patient’s body (from the nose and groin, and wounds and/or device sites if present) to check if MRSA is present and to ensure that appropriate infection prevention and control precautions can be implemented.
+Patients found to carry MRSA are treated and their care discussed to ensure that they can still have surgery or investigations even with MRSA.

-MRSA positive patients are usually treated with antiseptic shampoo, body wash and nasal ointment, which reduce or remove MRSA from hair skin, and nostrils - this process is called MRSA decolonisation.
+Patients who have had an MRSA positive screen are usually treated with an antimicrobial body wash (which can also be used on the hair) and a nasal ointment, which reduces or removes MRSA from hair skin, and nostrils - this process is called MRSA decolonisation.

 How does MRSA spread?

-Carriers of MRSA have it on their hands/skin and they can transfer it to people and objects that they touch.
+Carriers of MRSA can have it on their hands/skin, and they can transfer it to people and objects that they touch.
 Other people can then pick it up on their hands and pass it on to others.

 How to protect yourself / stop the spread of MRSA

 Simple hygiene measures reduce the risk of acquiring and spreading MRSA.
 Use good hand hygiene while you are in hospital.
 Before and after meals, and after using the toilet or bedpan, wash your hands thoroughly with warm water and soap.
 Everyone should clean their hands before and after touching patients.
-Hands can be cleaned with soap and water, or alcohol hand rubs.
-It’s okay to ask any member of staff if they have washed or decontaminated their hands using alcohol gel or hand washing with soap and water before they commence your treatment, examination, or any form of personal care if you have not seen them do so.
+Hands can be cleaned with soap and water, or alcohol hand rub.
+It’s okay to ask any member of staff if they have decontaminated their hands using alcohol gel or washed their hands with soap and water before they commence your treatment, examination, or any form of personal care if you have not seen them do so.
 Staff will wear gloves and aprons when they care for a patient who has MRSA.
-Patients who have MRSA may be moved to a room on their own or into a separate area for people who have MRSA.

 Do patients have to stay longer in hospital because they have MRSA?